Skip to content

 Zillow Home Loans Fast Facts

-- Most active in California, Florida, Georgia, and Texas
+• Most active in California, Georgia, and North Carolina

-Zillow Home Loans, LLC is a subsidiary of Zillow Group (NYSE:Z).
+Zillow Home Loans, LLC is a subsidiary of Zillow Group (NYSE:Z), which operates as a real estate portal.

 The company was officially launched in April 2019 after acquiring Mortgage Lenders of America in the fourth quarter of 2018.